mfainstein/prompt-flow/README.md

  Together, they represent the library's ability to empower users to execute code or view diagrams directly from the command line, enhancing productivity and creative workflows.

-Prompt-Flow is a library that enables seamless integration of OpenAI's ChatGPT model into command-line interfaces (CLIs) through piping.
+Prompt-Flow is a library that enables seamless integration of any conversational AI model into command-line interfaces (CLIs) through piping.
 It empowers users to generate prompts, receive AI-generated responses, and execute code or view diagrams directly from the command line, enhancing productivity and creative workflows.

 ## Usage example